 Conflicting media reports have led to uncertainty about Bostick's gender identity.
 Interviews with people who knew him indicate that he previously lived as a as a transgender woman, but identified as male and used the name Kenneth at the time of his death.
 Because of the many ways that anti-transgender bias can put someone at risk for violence, HRC and other advocates are marking Bostick's death, while making every effort to respectfully reflect his identity.

-HRC was horrified to learn of the death of Kenneth Bostick, a transgender man found with severe injuries on a Manhattan sidewalk on the evening of April 25.
+HRC was horrified to learn of the death of Kenneth Bostick, a transgender person found with severe injuries on a Manhattan sidewalk on the evening of April 25.
 Mr. Bostick was hospitalized, but died of his injuries Thursday.
 The New York City medical examiner has ruled his death a homicide.

 New York police have not identified any suspects in Bostick’s murder, NBC 4 reported, and authorities are asking the public to share any information about the attack.
 Police also have not said whether Bostick was attacked near Seventh Avenue and 29 Street, where he was found unconscious, or whether he was moved there after being assaulted elsewhere.